bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - Edge cost is `transition_costs(previous, candidate, transition_coefficients)`.
 - Edges whose cost is above `max_transition_cost` are rejected.

-`KinematicsWithShape::inverse_continuing()` is used for target poses.
-That means IK solutions are filtered through the robot's collision model before the graph sees them.
+The underlying kinematics generates IK candidates for each target pose and previous joint state.
+The graph applies the transition-cost limit first, then checks the surviving candidates through the robot's collision model.
+Thus an over-cost edge does not incur a geometry check.
+Landing candidates and failed-edge RRT targets still receive full collision filtering without the Cartesian transition-cost limit.

 Near-duplicate joint states are deduplicated with `JOINT_DEDUP_EPSILON_RAD`.
 If the same layer gets numerically equivalent states through different predecessors, only the cheaper predecessor is kept.